vgitv/one-term.nvim/README.md

 - [X] Customizable background terminal color
 - [X] Terminal buffer is unlisted (hidden  from `:ls` command)
 - [X] Send lines to the terminal buffer
-- [X] Jump to file X line Y using stacktrace (see "Jump subcommand" section)
+- [X] Jump to the error location using a command output (see "Jump subcommand" section)

 For a list of all sub-commands see below.